caiovini980/caiovini980/README.md

     };

     const char* goals[]{
-        "Have a happy and sufficient life",
+        "Have a happy life",
         "Take care of my family",
         "Travel a lot",
-        "Make fun and interesting games"
+        "Make fun games"
     };

     // Notes
+    const char* note[] { "Hi!",
-    const char* note { "Hi!
-I'm so happy that you're here.
-Hope you enjoy your stay. " "Here you will find some game projects and collaborations that I've worked on for the past years."
-                      "If you have some question, you can reach me on any of the icons below my profile photo."
+                      "Here you will find some projects and collaborations that I've worked on for the past years.", "If you have some question, you can reach me on any of the icons below my profile photo." };
-                      "Let's connect!" };
 };
 ```